Johann Sebastian Bach: 19th century

-Felix Mendelssohn's 1829 performance of the St Matthew Passion precipitated the Bach Revival.
-The St John Passion saw its 19th-century premiere in 1833, and the first public performance of the Mass in B minor followed in 1844.
-Besides these and other public performances and increased coverage of the composer and his compositions in printed media, the 1830s and 1840s also saw the first publication of more Bach vocal works: six cantatas, the St Matthew Passion, and the Mass in B minor.
+Felix Mendelssohn's 1829 performance of the St. Matthew Passion precipitated the Bach Revival.
+The St. John Passion saw its 19th-century premiere in 1833, and the first public performance of the Mass in B minor followed in 1844.
+Besides these and other public performances and increased coverage of the composer and his compositions in printed media, the 1830s and 1840s also saw the first publication of more Bach vocal works: six cantatas, the St. Matthew Passion, and the Mass in B minor.
 A series of organ compositions were first published in 1833.
 Frédéric Chopin started composing his 24 Preludes, Op.
 28, inspired by The Well-Tempered Clavier, in 1835, and Robert Schumann published his Sechs Fugen über den Namen BACH in 1845.
 Bach's music was transcribed and arranged to suit contemporary tastes and performance practice by composers such as Carl Friedrich Zelter, Robert Franz, and Franz Liszt, or combined with new music such as the melody line of Charles Gounod's "Ave Maria".
+Liszt developed an interest in J. S. Bach's organ music in the early 1840s, probably due to Mendelssohn's influence, and commissioned a "piano-organ" from the Paris company Alexandre Père et Fils.
+The instrument was made in 1854 under Berlioz's supervision, using an 1853 Érard piano, and was a combination of piano and harmonium with three manuals and a pedal board; Liszt later transcribed works by Bach such as his Great Fantasia and Fugue in G minor, BWV 542 for solo piano performance as S.463.